jamesxsc/c_compiler/management.md

 # Milestones (Draft)

 * Cerr outputs for all unsupported features
+* Register system/type for passing dest reg - at the moment we don't distinguish x and t type which is big bad (why ADD1 fails)
 * Other multiplication operations
 * Full expression hierarchy
 * Prepare code for other types/ variable sizes